 Section XLI (41) placed jurisdiction of cases related to violations of the Sugar Act under the authority of the admiralty courts.
 At that time, customs officials were under the authority of the Vice-Admiralty Court in Halifax, Nova Scotia.
 Unlike traditional courts, the Vice-Admiralty Court did not use a jury.
 The decision of the court rested entirely with the judge.

 - The defendant had to travel to Nova Scotia.
-If they failed to appear they were automatically found guilty.
+If the defendant failed to appear they were automatically found guilty.

 - The burden of proof was on the defendant and they were assumed guilty until they could prove their innocence.

 - The customs officials could not be counter-sued.